 Power estimate

 140 family with two parents and three children (at least one child is ubaffected) and 5000 cases and 5000 controls.
 Five statistics: SFPCA, FPCA, CMC, VT and individual test (permutation was used to adjust for multiple test) were used to test association of a gene.
 We used the software ForSim software (

 Lambert, B.W., Joseph, D., Terwilliger, J.D., and Weiss KM (2008).
 ForSim: a tool for exploring the genetic architecture of complex traits with controlled truth.
 Bioinformatics 24:1821–1822) to simulate pedigrees.
-Each individual in the pedigree has 189 variant sites with the MAF of all sites less than 0.01, but larger than 0.0001.Figure shows the power of tests as a function of proportion of risk variants.
+Each individual in the pedigree has 189 variant sites with the MAF of all sites less than 0.01, but larger than 0.0001.Figure shows the power of tests as a function of proportion of risk variants under dominatn model .
+When we one quarter of risk variants we can reach more than 80% power.

 Momiao, please so a power analysis using 140 families with two or more affected and one unaffected (total 700 subjects).
 You should include the replication sample of 5000 cases and 5000 controls.